What Will an Election Mean for My Estate Planning?

 3. Using Life Insurance with Annual Gifting to Provide Liquidity to Pay Estate Tax

 Clients can consider setting up an irrevocable trust to own a “Second-to-Die” guaranteed life insurance policy that is outside the estate.
 The policy is paid for with funds that fall under the current annual gifting limits of $15,000/year to avoid using lifetime exemptions.
 Having the policy owned by the trust, outside the estate, means the estate value is not increased by the policy.
 In addition to paying estate taxes, the second-to-die policy can provide a floor for other trust investment assets and allow for riskier allocations.
 The right type of Permanent Life Insurance can act as a non-correlated asset to other investment.

-The most important point to take from this article is to know that regardless of election results and any future tax law changes, the Certified Financial Planners and the rest of the team at Smith & Howard Wealth Management are always here to help you evaluate your options.
-If you have questions about your situation, please reach out to me or Michael Mueller so we can schedule a conversation.
+The most important point to take from this article is to know that regardless of election results and any future tax law changes, the Certified Financial Planners and the rest of the team at Smith and Howard Wealth Management are always here to help you evaluate your options.
+If you have questions about your situation, please reach out to Jeff Brandon or Michael Mueller so we can schedule a conversation.

 Unless stated otherwise, any estimates or projections (including performance and risk) given in this presentation are intended to be forward-looking statements.
 Such estimates are subject to actual known and unknown risks, uncertainties, and other factors that could cause actual results to differ materially from those projected.
 The securities described within this presentation do not represent all of the securities purchased, sold or recommended for client accounts.
 The reader should not assume that an investment in such securities was or will be profitable.
 Past performance does not indicate future results.